couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 A developer who wants to use Field-Level Encryption supplies a CryptoManager instance when configuring the SDK.
 The easiest way to do this is to build a DefaultCryptoManager.
-Here’s what that might look like in Java:
+Here's what that might look like in Java:

 ```java